 Draining the pool will waste water and create problems in many areas of Florida.
 It can cause street flooding and overload sewer lines.
 If the bottom of the pool is below the water table, your pool could float.
 This is often the case with empty in-ground fiberglass pools.
 It should be avoided at all cost.

 Aquaman Leak Detection can find and fix leaks in your pool's surface in one visit without lowering your water level.
-Aquaman serves 11 counties in Florida and our services extend to the Bahamas, Costa Rica and Southern California.
+Aquaman serves all of Florida and is headquartered in Brevard County.

 Contact Aquaman when you suspect a leak.
 We are available 24/7 from our office in Indian Harbor Beach.